jgonzalezd/jgonzalezd.github.io/_posts/2025-06-26-my-claude-github-workflow.md

     ```
     This saves so much back-and-forth and keeps my GitHub Actions history cleaner because a lot of the silly mistakes get caught before they even hit the remote.

-If the ROBOTS get *really* good at self-correction via robust testing and linting, how does that change your personal threshold for reviewing AI-generated commits?
+If the AGENTS get *really* good at self-correction via robust testing and linting, how does that change your personal threshold for reviewing AI-generated commits?
 Would you ever trust it completely for certain types of changes?

 ### Phase 4: Deploy (aka PR and Merge)